ppy/osu-wiki/wiki/Tournaments/TWC/2026/en.md

 1. Match wins
 2. Point differential (`PD = map wins - map losses`)
 3. Head-to-head result
-4. Qualifiers seed (tiebreaker)
+4. Qualifier seed (tiebreaker)

 **Between groups:**

-Groups are ordered by taking the average of the main seeding criteria (rank sum) from the Qualifiers stage.
+Groups are ordered by taking the average of the main seeding criteria (rank sum) from the Qualifier stage.
 Higher-seeded groups are considered stronger.
-Seeds 1–8 for the bracket stage are composed of the top 8 teams from the Qualifier stage (Legends); seeds 9-16 are composed #1 finishers from Groups A through H; seeds 17–24 are composed the #2 of each group; and seeds 25-32 are composed of the #3 finishers of each group.
+Seeds 1–8 for the bracket stage are composed of the top 8 teams from the Qualifier stage (Legends), seeds 9–16 are composed #1 finishers from Groups A through H, seeds 17–24 are composed the #2 of each group, and seeds 25–32 are composed of the #3 finishers of each group.

 #### Advancement to the Bracket stage

-**In the Group Stage**, a team's goal is to place as high as possible in their group.
+**In the Group stage**, a team's goal is to place as high as possible in their group.
 Advancement is determined as follows:

-- The top 1 team from each group (8 total) will advance to the **Round of 16 winners bracket**.
+- The top 1 team from each group (8 total) will advance to the **Round of 16 winners' bracket**.
-- The bottom 2 teams from each group (16 total) will advance to the **Round of 16 losers bracket**.
-The 2nd place teams will be seeded higher than the 3rd place teams.
+- The bottom 2 teams from each group (16 total) will advance to the **Round of 16 losers' bracket**.
+The 2nd-place teams will be seeded higher than the 3rd-place teams.

 The final bracket configuration will be as follows: